Soumya06in/employee-portal/README.md

 2. Moving to JWT based authentication instead of simple Basic authentication.
 3. Configuring nginx for reverse-proxy and load-balancing.
 Also TLS should be implemented in nginx to secure the communication.
 4. Configuring logback for logging in console/file and log rotation.
-5. Caching the GET calls and evicting the cache at regular interval.